|Academic Profile |

 Lecturer, School of Art, Design and Media

-His recent solo exhibitions include Hanging Heavy On My Eyes at both DECK, and the Sunderland University Priestman Gallery in 2017, As They Grow Older And Wiser at the Bangkok University Gallery in 2016, as well as A Tree With Too Many Branches in 2015.
+Song Nian’s recent solo exhibition, Artificial Conditions: Something To Grow Into premiered at the Tokyo Photographic Art Museum in 2019.
+His other earlier solo exhibitions include Hanging Heavy On My Eyes, exhibited at both DECK(Singapore) and the Sunderland University Priestman Gallery in 2017, As They Grow Older And Wiser at the Bangkok University Gallery in 2016, as well as A Tree With Too Many Branches in 2015.
 Group exhibitions include Unearthed at the Singapore Art Museum and Engaging Perspectives at the Centre for Contemporary Art (Singapore).
 He has exhibited in the Photo Espana Festival (Spain), Lianzhou International Photo Festival (China), Gallery Jinsun (Seoul, South Korea), Hanmi Gallery (London) and the Institut d’Estudis Ilerdencs (Lleida, Spain).

-Song Nian's works has been awarded the Winner for Photography in the Noise Singapore 2012, selected for eCrea Award (Spain, 2010) and Association of Photographers Awards (UK, 2010).
+Song Nian's works has been awarded the Grand Prize in the 41st edition of the New Cosmos of Photography award organized by Canon Inc. in 2018.
+He was also the winner for Photography in the Noise Singapore 2012 and was selected for eCrea Award (Spain, 2010) as well as the Association of Photographers Awards (UK, 2010).
 In 2012, he was awarded the International Graduate Scholarship for his graduate studies at the London College of Communication, University of the Arts London.

 - ANG SONG NIAN.
 (2017).
 HANGING HEAVY ON MY EYES.
 Self Published.